The 7 Steps You Should Take to Prevent Medication Errors

 The types of errors range from the wrong dosage of medication to a pharmacy providing a similar sounding, but incorrect, medication.
 Interactions with other medications and supplements and allergic reactions to medications can also cause adverse events.
 Medication errors occur in the hospital and out of it, so it’s important that any time your doctor prescribes a medication, you take steps to protect yourself against errors.

 - Know your medications.
 Carry an up-to-date list of all medications, over-the-counter drugs, and supplements and their dosages with you.
-You can store the information on your smartphone or in a universal medical record or print a hard copy.
+You can store the information on your smartphone or in a curated medical record or print a hard copy.
 This information can be life-saving in an emergency, especially if you’re not able to communicate with first responders or medical staff.

 - Make sure your doctors know about all your medications.
 If you see more than doctor, it’s important that each one knows not just about the medications he or she has prescribed, but also about any medications other doctors you see have prescribed, as well as over-the-counter medications and supplements you take regularly.
 At each appointment, review your medication list with your doctor.
 Ask what each medication is for, what both the brand and generic names for the medication are, how long you should continue taking it, and if there are potential side effects or drug interactions you should be aware of.